 What are Instalment Loans?

 Instalment loans are personal loans that you repay in regular, monthly instalments.
-What that means is that you can borrow a lump sum of money and agree on a loan term and repayment plan with a lender.
+What that means is that you can apply to borrow a lump sum of money and agree on a loan term and repayment plan with a lender.
 You will agree to a fixed number of monthly repayments, usually of a fixed value, over a period of time.

 For example, let’s say you borrow £2,400 and will be paying £200 each month (in addition to interest rates and any fees) for 12 months.
 You will continue to pay these instalments regularly upon the repayment dates agreed upon until you have repaid the entire amount you’ve borrowed, in addition to any interest your loan has accrued.